ls4154/YCSB-cpp/README.md

  * Tail latency report using [HdrHistogram_c](https://github.com/HdrHistogram/HdrHistogram_c)
  * Small changes to make it behave more like the original YCSB
- * Supported Databases: LevelDB, RocksDB, LMDB
+ * Supported Databases: LevelDB, RocksDB, LMDB, WiredTiger

 ## Building